ironhead-io/fw/README.md

 The most pertinent targets are:

-`make install` - Which installs the firewall.
+`make install` - Which installs the firewall script.

 `make systemd` - Which enables the firewall to run via systemd.

-`make sysv` - Which enables the firewall to run on SysV init-capable systems.

 `make check` - Checks for iptables, a necessary dependency.